Rapid Response Choir

 But on the back side, it didn't say nothing

-When the sun comes shining, then I was strolling
+When the sun come shining, and I was strolling

 And the wheat fields waving and the dust clouds rolling